 - drizzle creamy peanut butter

-This cake is best served at room temperature because it’s easier to slice, and the texture is fudgy and silky.
+This cake is best served at room temperature, as it’s easier to slice and has a fudgy, silky texture.

 Ways to Store Flourless Chocolate Cake

 How long can I keep the flourless chocolate cake?
-It lasts for up to a week refrigerated in an airtight container, but I bet there will be no leftovers.
+It can last for up to a week when refrigerated in an airtight container, though I doubt there will be any leftovers!

-Is it freezer-friendy?
+Is it freezer-friendly?
 Yes, you can freeze the flourless cake without toppings.
-Wrap it in 2 layers of plastic wrap.
-When ready to eat, thaw overnight in the fridge.
-Then bring to room temperature before serving and add the toppings.
+Just wrap it in two layers of plastic wrap.
+When you’re ready to eat, thaw it overnight in the fridge.
+Then, bring it to room temperature before serving and add the toppings.

 Is it essential to use powdered sweeteners?